knative/docs/docs/versioned/admin/admin-overview.md

 ## Administration tasks

 The following table lists configurations, extensibility, conversions, and other actions for Knative Administrators organized by technical area.
-Tasks are linked to their topics in the documentation for procedures and other guidance.
+Tasks are linked to procedures and other guidance.

 Several of the tasks use the ConfigMaps object to store new data or update existing resources.
 ConfigMaps are namespace-scoped, meaning they are available to all Pods within the same namespace.
 To create a ConfigMap, use the `kubectl create configmap` command.
 To modify a ConfigMap use the `kubectl apply` command with the supplied YAML manifest.